Dr. Susan May serves as the president and chief executive officer for Fox Valley Technical College, an appointment that began in July 2008.

 May received both her bachelor’s degree in education and master’s degree in vocational education administration from the University of Wisconsin-Stout, Menomonie, Wisconsin.
 She earned her doctorate degree in vocational, technical, and occupational education from Nova Southeastern University, Ft.
 Lauderdale, Florida.

 May was the recipient of the 2017 Shirley B. Gordon Award of Distinction for presidents and chancellors by the Phi Theta Kappa International Honor Society of Students, the 2012 Thomas G. Scullen Educational Leadership Award from the Appleton Education Foundation, the 2008 Athena Award by the Fox Cities Chamber of Commerce and Industry, and the 2007 Fox Cities Woman Manager of the Year Award by Women in Management Inc.-Fox Cities Chapter.
 She also served as the 2011 and 2012 campaign co-chair for the United Way Fox Cities.

 May lives in the Town of Greenville, WI with her husband, Tim.
-Their son, Bryan, is a mechanical designer and Fox Valley Technical College graduate.
+Their son, Bryan, works as a mechanical designer in the region and daughter-in-law, Anna, is a medical coder.
+Both are Fox Valley Technical College graduates.